Applications for fall semester admission will open in September of the prior year and are due on March 31st annually.

 So that we can better evaluate your research training, please list all the methods courses you have taken.
 Include course number, course title, and your grade for the class.
 If possible, cite the corresponding methods course at UW-Madison.

-E.g.: Psych 225: Research Methods – Fall 2024 – A
+Example: Psych 225: Research Methods – Fall 2024 – A

 List every computing course you have completed, are currently taking, or plan to take before coming to UW-Madison.
 Include the semester and grade.